mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 | Type | Description
 | --- | ---
-| [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32) | The hash code for this string.
+| [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32) | The hash code for this string, using the invariant culture and ignoring case.

 ### int GetHashCodeOrdinal([string This](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Gets the hash code for this string with Ordinal string comparison.
+Gets the hash code for this string using the specified string comparison.

 ```cs
 int GetHashCodeOrdinal(string This)